jmachala/VRM_Projects/Seminar paper/README.md

 # Seminar paper

 Seminar paper describes some interesting robots which are inspired by nature.
+(Paper is written in Czech language)